Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 International travel is pretty much off the table right now.
 So is renting a shared room or apartment.
 The short-term rental platform Airbnb expects its sales this year to be, at best, half of what they were last year.
 It has cut 25% of its workforce as it tries to squeeze costs.

-But Airbnb says people have started to plan trips again.
-As evidence of a rebound, it said the number of future stays booked by people in North America was down just 20 per cent on May 19 from the same date a year ago.
+But Airbnb said people have started to plan trips again.
+As evidence of a rebound, it said the number of future stays booked by people in North America was down just 20% on May 19 from the same date a year ago.
 Notably, though, the company has not said how much bookings plummeted at the lowest point of the pandemic.

 In a reflection of the ongoing threat of the coronavirus, about half of recent bookings are for rentals within 200 miles of where people live.
-In other words, they are choosing destinations they can drive to.
+In other words, they are choosing destinations to where they can drive.

 Murry Evans got tired of being cooped up in his Atlanta apartment.